Subscribe to the CT4F Newsletter to stay informed!

 Concise evidence-based myth busting

-If you've been following the news and seen a lot more about “conversion therapy” than you usually do, you've probably seen headlines that make it sound like Colorado is trying to silence therapists or force kids to transition.
-That's not what's happening.
-But it's exactly what some people (people who you’d think would have our best interests at heart) want you to believe.
+But the spin around this ruling, just like the spin that preceded it, is designed to mislead you.
+Some headlines make it sound like Colorado was trying to silence therapists or force kids to transition.
+That was never what was happening.
+And it's exactly what some people (people who you'd think would have our best interests at heart) want you to believe.

 MYTH #1:

-"Colorado's Law Violates Free Speech"
+"Colorado's Law Violated Free Speech"

 THE SPIN: